wonder-dot-ai/ClearerVoice-Studio/README.md

 ## News :fire:
 - Upcoming: More tasks will be added to ClearVoice.
 - [2025.1] ClearVoice now offers **speech super-resolution**, also known as bandwidth extension.
 This feature improves the perceptual quality of speech by converting low-resolution audio (with an effective sampling rate of at least 16,000 Hz) into high-resolution audio with a sampling rate of 48,000 Hz.
+A full upscaled **LJSpeech-1.1-48kHz dataset** can be downloaded from [HuggingFace](https://huggingface.co/datasets/alibabasglab/LJSpeech-1.1-48kHz).
 - [2025.1] ClearVoice now supports more audio formats including **"wav", "aac", "ac3", "aiff", "flac", "m4a", "mp3", "ogg", "opus", "wma", "webm"**, etc. It also supports both mono and stereo channels with 16-bit or 32-bit precisions.
 A latest version of [ffmpeg](https://github.com/FFmpeg/FFmpeg) is required for audio codecs.
 - [2024.12] Upload pre-trained models on ModelScope.
 User now can download the models from either [ModelScope](https://www.modelscope.cn/models/iic/ClearerVoice-Studio/summary) or [Huggingface](https://huggingface.co/alibabasglab)
 - [2024.11] Our FRCRN speech denoiser has been used over **2.9 million** times on [ModelScope](https://modelscope.cn/models/iic/speech_frcrn_ans_cirm_16k)